lambdaclass/concrete/README.md

-Concrete is not trying to replace Rust, Zig, Odin, SPARK, Dafny, Austral, Lean, or C. Its claim is the composition: systems control, linear ownership, explicit authority, source contracts, Lean-checked proof links, drift detection, external-solver accounting, oracle evidence, and audit reports that refuse to hide trust.
+Concrete is not trying to replace Rust, Zig, Odin, SPARK, Dafny, Austral, Lean, or C. Its claim is the composition: systems control, linear ownership, explicit authority, source contracts, Lean-checked proof links, drift detection, external-solver accounting, oracle evidence, audit reports that refuse to hide trust — and a call graph the compiler fully knows by construction, without the whole-program annotation SPARK needs or the `dyn`/macro/separate-compilation opacity Rust accepts.

 | System | What Concrete learns from it | Where Concrete differs |
 | --- | --- | --- |